batuzk/UIS-Bank/README.md

 URL: http://uishomework.online/

 ## Database Creation Details
-Please use the "mybank.sql" file for uploading+creating your database.
-Please do not forget the change the login credentials on login.php, index.php of based on your  SQL login credentials.
+Please use the mybank.sql file for uploading+creating your database.
+Please do not forget the change the login credentials on db.php, function.php, cindex.php, login.php, transfer.php of based on your  SQL login credentials.